usiemeblessing/qr-code-component/README.md

 ### Useful resources

--   (https://www.youtube.com/watch?v=zutb5Clb_0Y&t=1123s) - This taught HTML in detail and greatly helped me gain valuable knowledge on HTML.
+-   (https://www.youtube.com/watch?v=zutb5Clb_0Y&t=1123s) - This Youtube channel taught HTML in detail and greatly helped me gain valuable knowledge on HTML.
 I really liked the tutorial and will recommend it to anyone just starting off their web development journey.

 ## Author